dataux/dataux/backends/bigquery/README.md

 mysql -h 127.0.0.1 -P4000

--- Create a new schema = "bq" with one source being
+-- Create a new schema = "bq" with one source
--- a bigquery public dataset is used
--- you must provide your billing account
+-- a bigquery public dataset is the only source/tables -- replace BIGQUERY_PROJECT with your billing account project

 CREATE source `BIGQUERY_PROJECT` WITH {
     "type":"bigquery",
     "schema":"bq",
     "table_aliases" : {
-       "bikeshare_stations" : "bigquery-public-data:san_francisco.bikeshare_stations"
+       "bikeshare_stations" : "bigquery-public-data.san_francisco.bikeshare_stations"
     },
     "settings" {
       "billing_project" : "BIGQUERY_PROJECT",